ideaspaper/restclient/README.md

 ### Parsing Warnings

-When using `--verbose`, restclient shows warnings for invalid request blocks that were skipped:
+When using `--verbose`, restclient shows warnings for invalid request blocks that could not be parsed:

 ```bash
 restclient send api.http --verbose
 # Warning: block 2: skipped invalid request block: no request line found
 ```

-This helps identify issues in multi-request `.http` files where some blocks may be malformed.
+Invalid blocks (e.g., blocks with only comments or missing request lines) will not appear in the selection menu.
+This helps identify syntax issues in multi-request `.http` files.

 ### SSL Certificate Errors